hoffoh/redhat/README.md

     - bash get_lso_info.sh

 Script is created assuming that you have devices named /dev/sdX , you need to change the head command on the script if are different (Ex. vda,vdb...)

+### OSD Symlink Scripts ###

+  To be used with OC cli, generally on customer clusters or internal labs running oc command

+    - get_osd_symlinks.sh

+  To be used on Suportshell, will use OMC binary with the data currently being used by this binary

+    - get_osd_symlinks_internal.sh